Course unit details:

 Overview

-• To develop knowledge and understanding of how theory and research in prevention science can applied in educational contexts to improve social, emotional and behavioural experiences and outcomes among vulnerable learners
+This unit aims to develop knowledge and understanding of how theory and research in prevention science can be applied in educational contexts to improve social, emotional and behavioural experiences and outcomes among learners.

 Aims